LAB University of Applied Sciences

-LAB University of Applied Sciences (Finnish: LAB-ammattikorkeakoulu) is a Finnish polytechnic that operates in Lahti, Lappeenranta and online.
+LAB University of Applied Sciences (Finnish: LAB-ammattikorkeakoulu) is a Finnish university of applied sciences that operates in Lahti, Lappeenranta and online.
 LAB started its operations on January 1, 2020, when Lahti University of Applied Sciences (LAMK) and Saimaa University of Applied Sciences (SAIMIA) merged.

 LAB is the sixth largest university of applied sciences in Finland in terms of number of students.
-Approximately 8,900 students study there and about 500 teachers and RDI-specialist work there.
+Approximately 10,400 students study there and about 600 teachers and RDI-specialist work there.
 The rector of the school is Turo Kilpeläinen.

 Studies

 LAB operates in the fields of business, tourism and hospitality, technology, design and fine arts, health care and social services.
 Work placement is an essential part of the studies and includes projects that are implemented in cooperation with companies in the field.

 The scope of bachelor's degree is 210–240 ECTS, depending on the field of study.
 The studies usually last 3.5 to 4 years.
 Master's degree studies, on the other hand, are about 60–90 credits and takes about 2 years to complete.
 Students from outside the EU are charged a tuition fee.

 In Lahti, LAB Institute of Design and Fine Arts continues the long-standing traditions of the Lahti Institute of Design and Imatra School of Visual Arts, offering programmes in the fields of design and visual communication.